IntelliJr/codeplay/README.md

 # Team Project
 Repository of team 70dub.
-Personal contribution: practice app (giving users random programming problems, checking solutions, giving rewards), accessibility features (font size, dyslexia font), Django project configuration, readme.
+CodePlay is a competitive coding website with gamification elements for university students.
+Personal contribution:
+- Developed the "practice" feature which includes giving the users random programming problems, testing their solutions, and giving them rewards based on their performance.
+- Implemented such accessibility features as font size change and optional dyslexia font.
+- Configured the Django project for the team and prepared the setup instructions for development.

 ## Website links (inactive)
 - [Production](https://team70dub.bham.team/)